Meet Alex Caspero

 Then, I made my own enchilada sauce a few years ago and everything changed.
-Ready in just 10 minutes, I put that sauce on just about everything: fajita enchiladas, quinoa enchiladas, quinoa enchiladas
+Ready in just 10 minutes, I put that sauce on just about everything: fajita enchiladas, quinoa enchiladas, spinach enchiladas

-Since we all love that sauce so much, I figured it was time to make a verdes version.
+Since we all love that sauce so much, I figured it was time to make a vegetarian enchiladas verdes version.

 Throw tomatillos, jalapeños and poblano peppers on a sheet pan- drizzle with oil and spices, then roast until softened.
 Add that to a blender with a handful of other ingredients and you’ve got a creamy, spicy enchiladas verdes sauce that you’ll wanna eat with a spoon.

 To continue with the green theme, I sautéed mushrooms until they were browned, then stirred in white beans and plenty of spinach.
 Smothered in sauce and pepperjack cheese, these salsa verde enchiladas are what weeknight dinner dreams are made of.

 I’ve made these vegetarian enchiladas verdes three times now and… I think I prefer them with corn tortillas better.
 The flour tortillas are just a little too soft.
 Unless you plan on eating them right away, then I might prefer the flour just as much.